collecttix/ctxSip/README.md

 ## Features

 - Audio only, Hold / Resume, Mute, multiple call support.
 - No plugins required, Works with WebSocket / WebRTC enabled browsers.
-(Firefox & Chrome, for now Safari 8 when it is released.)
+(Firefox & Chrome.)
 - Call log is saved to localStorage.
 - Intuitive interface makes it easy for users.
 - Easy to configure and integrate into your project.